 FORM A NOTICE OF CONVENTIONAL FILING OF DOCUMENT OR ITEM L.R.
-1.6(h)

-John E. Attorney Attorneys R Us, P.C.
-1234 Main Street Billings, MT 59101 ph.
-(406) 000-0000 fax (406) 000-1111 AttRUs@AttRUs.com Attorneys for Defendant Smith scanning is not practicable;
+1.6(f)

+John E. Attorney

+Attorneys R Us, P.C.

+1234 Main Street

+Billings, MT 59101

+ph.
+(406) 000-0000

+fax (406) 000-1111

+AttRUs@AttRUs.com

+Attorneys for Defendant Smith

 MARY BROWN,) Case No. CV 99-316-TD-XYZ

+)

 Plaintiff,)

+)

-) DEFENDANT SMITH'S NOTICE OF
+vs.) DEFENDANT SMITH'S NOTICE

-VS.) CONVENTIONAL FILING OF
+) CONVENTIONAL FILING OF

-JENNIFER JONES; PAUL SMITH; DAN WEBSTER,) DOCUMENT OR ITEM
+JENNIFER JONES; PAUL SM IITH;) DOCUMENT OR ITEM

-WEDSTER,)
+DAN WEBSTER,

+)

 Defendants.)

 )

-Please take notice that Defendant Smith, a registered CM/ECF user, has conventionally filed the architect's original hand drawings of the Brown house.
-The document(s) or item(s) is/are not available in electronic form.
-The document(s) or item(s) has/have not been filed electronically because:
+Please take notice that Defendant Smith, a registered CM/ECF user, has conventionally filed the architect's original hand drawings of the

-- the electronic file exceeds megabytes in size; - the filing is under seal; - a court order excuses conventional filing; - X the filing is exempted under Local Rule 7.2(b)(2)(B); - the filer experienced the following technical difficulties, as shown by the attached documentation:

-DATED this 5 day of December, 2005.
+Brown house The document(s) or item(s) is/are not available in electronic form.
+The document(s) or item(s) has/have not been filed electronically because: scanning is not practicable; the electronic file exceeds megabytes in size; a court order excuses conventional filing; X the filing is exempted under Local Rule 7.2(b)(2)(B); the filer experienced the following technical difficulties, as shown by the attached documentation: DATED this 5 day of December , 20 05 .

-/s/ John E. Attorney John E. Attorney
+/s/ John E. Attorney Attorney for Defendant Smith